7orivorian/RuntimeProfiler/README.md

 > [!WARNING]
 > This is a legacy version maintained only for security.
 If you require a feature from a non-latest version, please open
-> an issue requesting that feature in the latest version.
+> an issue requesting that feature.

 [7orivorian's](https://github.com/7orivorian) RuntimeProfiler enables
 performance monitoring for Java applications through execution time tracking and